dinhsonhai132/MercuryLang/README.md

 - CMake (version 3.10 or later) for building the project
 - A terminal or command-line environment (e.g., Bash, PowerShell)
 - Git (to clone the repository)
+If you want to use v2.0.1b you literally dont't have to need anything

 ## ✅ Download
 **For v1.5.0 download**